5 Steps for Building Strategic Enterprise Architecture for Change

 Step 3: Control Your IT Portfolio

-Cohesive management of IT organizations requires having a full overview of EA governance.
+Cohesive management of IT organizations requires having a complete overview of Enterprise Architecture governance.
 However, nearly half of the survey respondents (42%) admitted to their organization using significant amounts of shadow IT.
 In their organization, they have to deal with higher risk exposure because some IT infrastructures hide in the shadows.

 Application Portfolio Management (APM) provides a complete overview of what’s happening in your organization.
 With it, you can compare systems and programs and weed out low-value systems, putting strategic enterprise architecture into action.